mark2093/github-demo/README.md

     This section contains the services resposible for the dependency injections required for the app to call the backed api and other required services.

 - **Shared :**
-    Components required commonly required throught the app are stored underthis section.
+    Components required commonly required throught the app are stored under this section.

 - **Store :**
-    The central store setup is kept under this section.
+    The central NgRx store setup is kept under this section.

 ## Running the Application Locally